So Red the Rose (album)

-So Red the Rose is the only studio album by the Duran Duran-spinoff group Arcadia, released on 18 November 1985 by Parlophone.
+So Red the Rose is the only studio album by the Duran Duran-spinoff English group Arcadia, released on 18 November 1985 by Parlophone.
 It included the singles "Election Day", "The Promise", "Goodbye Is Forever" and "The Flame".
 The album peaked at number 23 on the Billboard 200 in January 1986 and at number 30 on the UK Albums Chart in December 1985.

-There were many musical guests on the album, including David Gilmour of Pink Floyd, Herbie Hancock, Grace Jones, and Sting (who provided backing vocals on "The Promise").
+Musical guests on the album include David Gilmour of Pink Floyd, Herbie Hancock, Grace Jones, and Sting (who provided backing vocals on "The Promise").

 The album's artwork featured painted ink drawings by fashion illustrator Tony Viramontes of fashion model Violeta Sanchez as well as an innovative "light space" photograph of the band by Dean Chamberlain, who also directed the video for the song "Missing".
 Nick Rhodes said of the model Sanchez on the album cover, "She had an elegance to her, an old style classic beauty."